linrongbin16/fzfx.nvim/docs/ApiReferences/fzfx_helper.md

 This module contains most all the shared previewers used by different configurations in `fzfx.cfg` package.

-There're two kinds of previewer implementations: fzf's builtin preview window, and Neovim's buffer.

-- fzf's builtin preview window are named with prefix `fzf_`.
-- Neovim's buffer are named with prefix `buffer_`.

-To enable fzf's builtin preview window, set feature flag: `vim.g.fzfx_disable_buffer_previewer=1`.
-To enable Neovim's buffer, unset it.

-The fzf's builtin preview window is natively supported by the fzf command via `--preview-window` option, it has the best performance.
-But we have to use `bat` or `cat` when previewing file contents, which doesn't support a compatible colorscheme with the nvim editor.

-On the other hand, the Neovim buffer natively supports colorscheme, and it's only needed when previewing the files.
-Since there's a huge gap between it and the fzf command, thus brings more development effort and architectural fragmentation, also limits some flexibility of the engine.
-But anyway, people love their colorschemes.

 ### [`fzf_preview_find`](https://github.com/linrongbin16/fzfx.nvim/blob/f99404575d7af6a54a6274a3edb9fc9d77905ed5/lua/fzfx/helper/previewers.lua?plain=1#L114)/[`buffer_preview_find`](https://github.com/linrongbin16/fzfx.nvim/blob/f99404575d7af6a54a6274a3edb9fc9d77905ed5/lua/fzfx/helper/previewers.lua?plain=1#L122)

 They preview the current line's text content for `fd`/`find` query results. `fzf_preview_find` works with fzf builtin preview window, `buffer_preview_find` works with Neovim buffer.